Smart Spending

 Pay Off Debts With High-Interest Rates First

-By taking advantage of them, you can save money on things you plan to buy.
 Without timely payment, high-interest debt can quickly snowball out of control.
 As a result, they need to be prioritized to lessen the total financial load.
 Making a plan to put aside a predetermined amount of money every month to go toward principal repayment on high-interest debts is one way to achieve this goal.
+The average credit card APR in the United States currently sits above 21%, according to Federal Reserve G.19 consumer credit data, making high-interest debt one of the most damaging forces in any household budget.

 You can reduce spending on things like going out to eat and the movies to make room for this.
-It is advised to pay off the loan with the highest interest rate first as you move on to paying in that exact order.
+It is advised to pay off the loan with the highest interest rate first as you move on to paying in that exact order — a strategy commonly referred to as the debt avalanche method.
 You can use this method to settle all of your high-interest debt.
-Giving high-interest debt full attention will help you save much money over the long run.
+As Experian explains, the debt avalanche method minimizes total interest paid over time compared to the debt snowball approach.
+Giving high-interest debt full attention will help you save much money over the long run, and improving your debt-to-income ratio (DTI) can also strengthen your FICO Score over time.

 Keep Track of Your Spending and Adjust Your Budget Accordingly